-Here are easy step by step instructions to login using last year's ID:
+Here are easy step by step instructions to login using last year's information:

 Log in to your SSAT student account.
-You can find the Student Login link at the top right hand corner of SSAT.org or simply visit portal.ssat.org.
+You can find the Student Login link at the top right hand corner of this site or simply visit portal.ssat.org.

-Once you are on the login page, enter your login ID.
+Once you are on the login page, enter your username and password.

 You will then see your SSAT account homepage.
 From this page, you will be able to register for tests, look at your scores, send scores to schools, order the Official Guide to the SSAT, send applications to member schools through the Standard Application Online, and more.